 You may be familiar with some of these perennial vegetables, while others are lesser-known relatives to familiar annuals.
 All are low-maintenance choices that grow well in temperate zones.
 Note: Not all of these plants are hardy in all zones, so be sure to research their growing needs before incorporating them into your garden.
 However, if they donâ€™t thrive in your climate, you can grow them in a pot and bring into the garage to over-winter.

 Most gardeners are familiar with asparagus (pictured above), and perhaps have it as the only perennial vegetable growing in a corner of the vegetable bed.
 This early spring vegetable is tough, and will power through your early spring frosts.
-It’s only sensitivity is to too much water, so make sure you plant it in an soil that drains well.
-The unharvested spears grow into a fern-like foliage, and if both a male and female are present, they produce berries that contain the seeds to produce a new generation of plants.
+Its only sensitivity is to too much water, so make sure you plant it in an soil that drains well.
+The unharvested spears grow into a fern-like foliage, and if a male as well as a female are present, these vegetables produce berries that contain the seeds to produce a new generation of plants.

-Rhubarb is another familiar perennial edible.
+Rhubarb is another familiar perennial edible among vegetables.
 From a purely culinary perspective, most people would classify it as a fruit, as the stalks are usually found in desserts or preserves.
 It is one of the first plants available for harvest in spring, and it produces gorgeous (but inedible) leaves.

 Onions and garlic can found growing wild around the world.
-So selections of local wild species, like ramps, can not only make a garden more environmentally friendly, but also deliver some unique and unconventional onion and garlic flavors to the kitchen.
+So selections of local wild species, such as ramps, can make a garden more environmentally friendly while delivering distinct and unconventional onion and garlic flavors to the kitchen.